Vesteris Seamount: Eruption history

 Vesteris Seamount was active for no longer time than the last 13-7 million years; volcanic activity at the seamount occurred in episodic stages.
-Rock samples from the summit area have yielded ages of about 110,000 years ago, while argon-argon dating has shown that trachybasalts and trachytes were erupted 650,000–500,000 years ago and the mugearites between 85,000–10,000 years ago.
+A three-stage model has been proposed, with the last stage forming the shallow parts of the seamount.
+Rock samples from the summit area have yielded ages of about 110,000 years ago, while argon-argon dating has shown that trachybasalts and trachytes were erupted 650,000–500,000 years ago and the mugearites between 85,000 and 10,000 years ago.

 Ash layers and traces of past hydrothermal activity suggest that Vesteris was active during the Quaternary, with frequent eruptions in the last 60,000 years.
-Some ash layers have been estimated to be less than 25,000 years old on the basis of the sedimentation rates albeit with great uncertainty, others were emplaced between 16,000–14,000 years ago and there is evidence of even younger ash layers including one emplaced around 11,900 years ago.
+Some ash layers have been estimated to be less than 25,000 years old on the basis of the sedimentation rates albeit with great uncertainty, others were emplaced between 16,000 and 14,000 years ago and there is evidence of even younger ash layers including one emplaced around 11,900 years ago.
 Some ash layers may have been emplaced by pyroclastic flows or turbidity currents.
 During the last ice age when the summit of Vesteris Seamount was close to the sea surface, phreatomagmatic eruptions generated ash falls.

-One ash layer has been found and appears to imply an eruption between 6,000–5,000 years ago although it is not certain that Holocene eruptions occurred; the most recent eruption may have occurred at the Pleistocene/Holocene boundary.
+One ash layer has been found and appears to imply an eruption between 6,000 and 5,000 years ago although it is not certain that Holocene eruptions occurred; the most recent eruption may have occurred at the Pleistocene/Holocene boundary.
 If there was Holocene activity that would make Vesteris the only known Holocene seamount in the Arctic.
 There is no evidence for present-day or historic activity at Vesteris, although low temperature hydrothermal activity may be occurring.